vanhoangkha/Networking-fundamentals/Day31_TCP_and_UDP.md

     - Error Recovery
     - Data Sequencing
     - Flow Control
-- Provides LAYER 4 ADDRESSING (PORT numbers) - NOT the physical interfaces / ports on network devices
+- Provides LAYER 4 ADDRESSING (Cổng numbers) - NOT the physical interfaces / ports on Mạng devices
-    - IDENTIFY the APPLICATION LAYER protocol
+    - IDENTIFY the APPLICATION LAYER Giao thức
     - Provides SESSION multiplexing

 ---

-WHAT IS A SESSION ?
+là gì A SESSION ?

 - A SESSION is an EXCHANGE of DATA between TWO or MORE communicating DEVICES